 For 2020 travel, the rate is 57.5 cents per mile (56 cents per mile for 2021), plus what you paid for parking fees and tolls.
 You may claim this deduction even if you use the standard deduction rather than itemizing.

 Amortizing Bond Premiums

 If you purchased a taxable bond for more than its face value—as you might have to capture a yield higher than current market rates deliver—Uncle Sam will effectively help you pay that premium.
 That's only fair, because the IRS is also going to get to tax the extra interest that the higher yield produces.

-- You have two choices about how to handle the premium.
+You have two choices on how to handle the premium.

 You can amortize it over the life of the bond by taking each year's share of the premium and subtracting it from the amount of taxable interest from the bond you report on your tax return.
 Each year, you also reduce your tax basis for the bond by the amount of that year's amortization.